-- Funding Method – How the transfer will be made.
+How the transfer will be made.
 Selecting Bank Card, Bank account/ACH deposit, or EFT Transfer will add a field for a Merchant Processor Group.
 You can also select Cash Drawer or Paper Check if you have checked out a Cash Drawer.
 (To set up a paper check, see the Source Company Manager Info Tab.)

-- Customer – Any customer linked to the loan.
+You can select any customer linked to the loan.

-- Category – You can assign a category label to help keep track of different types of funding transactions.
+You can assign a category label to help keep track of different types of funding transactions.
 For more info, see our article on Creating a New Funding Category.

-- Amount – The amount you are funding in this transaction.
+The amount you are funding in this transaction.

-Once you've entered all the information on the transaction page, click Next in the bottom right corner to see a quick confirmation of those details.
+Once you've entered all the information on the transaction page, click 'Next' in the bottom right corner to see a quick confirmation of those details.

 If you enter an amount greater than the total loan, you'll get this warning:

-Finally click Finish to add funding.
+Finally, click 'Finish' to add funding.

 The payment profiles will be pulled from the Info Tab of the Source Company Manager.